unasmlang/monorepo/spec.md

 | outc        | Outputs Register 1's value as an ascii or utf8 character |

 ## libunasm
+Below, you can find instructions specifically found in libunasm

+Note that these apply to all first-party release implementations of libunasm

 ### Quine

 | Instruction | Description                                 |